-One of the most beautiful Christmas traditions is setting up a creche during the Advent season.
-A creche is a model of the scene at the manger on the first Christmas in the stable at Bethlehem.
-A creche can be a small model, set up in the home or a large scene set up at a church or lawn.
+One of the most enduring Christmas traditions is setting up a creche during the Advent season.
+A creche is a model of the scene of the Manger on the first Christmas at Bethlehem.
+A creche can be a small model set up in the home or a large scene at a town square, church, or lawn.

 The French word comes from the Italian word greccio.
 Greccio was the town where the first manger scene was set up by St. Francis of Assisi in Italy in 1223.
-Some say he did this as an alternative for pilgrims wanting to go to Bethlehem, which was then occupied by the Turks.
-Before that time, many churches had built nativity scenes, but these early mangers were covered with gold, silver, and jewels.
-They were much fancier than the original manger where the Christ child was laid.
-I was in Assisi a few years ago.
-The house Francis was born in is now a large church (see photo at right.)
+Some say he did this as an alternative for pilgrims wanting to go to Bethlehem, which the Turks then occupied.

 What day do you open Christmas presents?